 Before you share, beware!
 The unauthorized distribution of copyrighted material, including through peer-to-peer file sharing, may subject a student to criminal and civil penalties.
 Although using peer-to-peer file sharing technology in itself is not illegal, what you share and how you share it may violate the law (just as while driving a car is legal, driving a car on the sidewalk at 90 miles per hour is not).
 The laws that govern copyright are not specific to any one technology.
 Students can violate the rights of a copyright holder using many different types of technology.
 Both uploading and downloading of files can pose a violation of the copyright law, and the law applies for songs, videos, games, textbooks, and any other type of creative content.
 Students should be cautious when obtaining any copyrighted material.
 As a rule of thumb, before a student receives anything for free, they should research whether that source provides material licensed by the copyright owner.
-Daemen College offers a list of licensed sources.
+Daemen University offers a list of licensed sources.

 Individuals who violate copyright law by illegally uploading and downloading copyrighted files may be subject to civil penalties of between $750 and $150,000 per song.
 These penalties are established by federal law.
 In the past, pre-litigation settlements offered by copyright owners have ranged from $3,000 to $4,000 and up while juries have issued verdicts of hundreds of thousands and even millions of dollars.
 In addition, a court may, in its discretion, grant the copyright owner reasonable attorney fees.
 Although criminal prosecution of students for file sharing is extremely rare, federal law lays out criminal penalties for intentional copyright infringement which can include fines and jail time.